Skip to content

 Intelligent Automation:

-RPA is increasingly incorporating advanced technologies such as Artificial Intelligence (AI) and Machine Learning (ML) to create intelligent automation solutions.
+Robotic process automation is increasingly incorporating advanced technologies such as Artificial Intelligence (AI) and Machine Learning (ML) to create intelligent automation solutions.
 This allows for more complex tasks to be automated and for bots to learn and adapt to new situations.

 Hyperautomation:

 This refers to the integration of multiple automation technologies, such as RPA, AI, ML, and others, to automate end-to-end business processes.
-Hyper automation can lead to greater efficiencies and cost savings.
+Hyperautomation can lead to greater efficiencies and cost savings.

-Low-code or No-code RPA:
+Low-code or No-code robotic process automation:

 RPA vendors are developing tools that allow non-technical users to create automation workflows using visual interfaces, without the need for coding.
 This democratizes RPA and allows more people to use it without extensive technical expertise.